Big data and college admissions, college essay tips, the facts about athletic scholarships and more.

 Managing money in college For many teens, college is the first time they’ll be handling their own money.
 Michael Schramm explains how to help your kids manage their money at college in his article for USA Today.

-I’ve written about college banking options and the precautions to take when dealing with college-linked bank accounts and debit cards in previous posts.
+I’ve written about college banking options in a previous post.
 Ann Carrns explores more questions to raise about college bank accounts in her article for the New York Times.

 Grown & Flown shares one of the benefits of being a college student—the student discount, and includes a list of national brands that offer them.